aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 </details>

-Let's study that structure!
+Let's study that structure:

-1. As with any class member, we start the method declaration with the *visibility*, in this case public.
+1. As with any class member, we start the method declaration with its **visibility**, in this case, `public`.
-1. Next, we declare the *return type*.
-In this case, it's a String.
+1. Next, we declare the **return type**.
+In this case, it's a `String`.
-1. Finally, we enclose the arguments in parentheses - those represent the values that one must supply when they call the method.
+1. Finally, we enclose the arguments in parentheses.
+They represent the values one must supply when calling the method.

-We refer to the method name and arguments collectively as the _method signature_.
+We refer to the method name and arguments collectively as the **method signature**.

-To call a method, specify the method name, followed by parentheses, and inside the parentheses enclose the values represented by the arguments in the method declaration.
-If there is a return value, you can (and generally should), assign that return value to a variable, or use it in an expression.
-Otherwise it is lost.
+To call a method, specify the method name followed by parentheses, and inside the parentheses, enclose the values represented by the arguments in the method declaration.
+If a return value is required, you should assign that return value to a variable, or use it in an expression — otherwise, it will be lost.

 How would we call our `setAddress` method above?

 <details>
-  <summary>Possible solution</summary>
+<summary>Possible Solution</summary>

 ```java
 HumanKind.setAddress(String "123 Main St, Burbank, CA");